sinemyildizbekiroglu/password-maker/README.md

 # password-maker

-An npm library for creating passwords by extracting the first letter of each word in a memorable phrase.
+A library for creating passwords by extracting the first letter of each word in a memorable phrase.
 It also replaces some of those letters with numbers.

-The letter "i" or "I" is replaced with the number 1 in the password,
+The letter i or I is replaced with the number 1.

-The letter s or S is replaced with the number 9 in the password,
+The letter s or S is replaced with the number 9.

-The letter e or E replaced with the number 8 in the password,
+The letter e or E replaced with the number 8.

-The letter a or A replaced with the number 5 in the password.
+The letter a or A replaced with the number 5.

 # Installation